Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 Claiming not to know the law or thinking you won't get caught violating the law won't protect you from the severe consequences of copyright violations - getting sued!

-Could your dropshipping store - or you - survive a financial hit like that?
+Could your dropshipping store, or you, survive a financial hit like that?

-Related article: Is Dropshipping Legal in 2024?
+Related article: Is Dropshipping Legal in 2026?
 (Take a Look Here First)

 And while Fair Use may, in some circumstances, afford you some protection for using material without the copyright holder's permission, it only applies to some forms of content.